cognitiveprince/paradox_docs/getting started.md

 # Getting Started
-This scetion will cove everything you will need to know in order to getstarted with Paradox.
+This scetion will cover everything you will need to know in order to getstarted with Paradox.

 ## Paradox Interface
 1. Flow themes